-Check all oil levels with crane parked on a level surface in transport position, while oil is cold, unless otherwise specified.
+All oil levels are to be checked with the crane parked on a level surface in transport position, and while the oil is cold, unless otherwise specified.

 On plug type check points, oil levels are to be at the bottom edge of the check port.